davidclaveau/lighthouse-web-notes/Week_2/Weekend/Unicode.md

 * UTF-8 also allows backwards compatability with systems that still use the 128 character ASCII system.

 * The first byte of the UTF-8 encoded string will indicate the concatentation of the other bytes 1s and 0s.
-This means that, instead of "a" being four bytes with three of the bytes being 0, the first byte indicates the which parts of the bytes to read.
+This means that, instead of "a" being four bytes with three of the bytes being 0, the first byte indicates which parts of the other bytes to read.